-a) The fire protection system for wind energy facilities must incorporate at least one static fire water storage tank of at least 45,000L effective capacity at each site entrance.

-b) Additional static fire water storage tanks of at least 45,000L effective capacity must also be incorporated in facility design.
-The number and location of tanks is to be determined through a comprehensive risk management process (Risk Management Plan), in consultation with CFA.

-c) Nacelles must be equipped with automatic fire detection, alarm and fire suppression systems.
-Modifications to Model Requirements must be in consultation with CFA.
+- a) The fire protection system for wind energy facilities must incorporate at least one static fire water storage tank of at least 45,000L effective capacity at each site entrance. - b) Additional static fire water storage tanks of at least 45,000L effective capacity must also be incorporated in facility design.
+The number and location of tanks is to be determined through a comprehensive risk management process (Risk Management Plan), in consultation with CFA. - c) Nacelles must be equipped with automatic fire detection, alarm and fire suppression systems.